Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives and artificial colors.

 What's in This Dish?

 Diabetics should consume a variety of fresh vegetables, grains, and fruits.
-The basic requirement of a diabetic-friendly food is that, it should contain carbohydrate, fat, and protein in about 60:20:20 ratio.
+The basic requirement of a diabetic-friendly food is that it should contain carbohydrates, fat, and protein in about a 60:20:20 ratio.
 I tried to follow the ratio in this main course.

 There are many ingredient choices that can be used in this dish.
-I have picked a few after an extensive research on the web to make a delicious and healthy wholesome food that's perfect for diabetics.
+I have picked a few after doing extensive research on the web to make a delicious and healthy, wholesome food that's perfect for diabetics.